Metric proposal

 Not trivial — above floor

-The verified lift exceeds a published minimum (default: 1% absolute or 5% relative, whichever is higher for the metric).
-Publishing the floor matters more than the specific number; teams that set a 0.1% floor are telling you to ignore their AIR.
+The lift has to be big enough to care about.
+Default floor: 1% absolute or 5% relative, whichever is higher for the metric.
+Publishing the floor matters more than the specific number — a team with a 0.1% floor is telling you to ignore their AIR.

 AIR counts both reactive improvements (fixing a regression) and proactive ones (raising the ceiling on something that wasn't broken).
-A support agent at 4.3 sentiment pushed to 4.6, regression suite clean, verified in production, is 1 AIR on the sentiment axis — even though nothing was on fire.
+A support agent at 4.3 sentiment pushed to 4.6, regression suite clean, verified in production, is +1 on the sentiment axis — even though nothing was on fire.

 Gate 3 is the load-bearing one